semasuka/blog/_posts/2019-02-10-list-in-python.md

     ['Makamba', 'Cankuzo', 'Bururi', 'Makamba', 'Cibitoke', 'Kirundo', 'Ngozi', 'Kayanza', 'Karuzi']

-The element at index 4 which "Ruyigi" have been deleted from the list and was returned and stored in the province_deleted variable that we can print.
+The element at index 4, which is "Ruyigi", has been deleted from the list, returned and stored in the province_deleted variable that we can print.

 We could also print it straight away after deleting and returning the element.